New Brunswick Tories prepare for power after Liberal government falls

 “We are in nobody’s back pocket, but in a minority government you do have to work together and we’ve agreed to do that with Mr. Higgs,” Austin said.

-Austin said his first priority is to get the new Tory government to address a shortage of paramedics responsible for a reduction in ambulance services.
+Austin said his first priority is to get the new Tory government to address the ambulance issue.

 Green Leader David Coon and his two members voted to support the Liberal throne speech, which included many of his party’s campaign promises.